wp-plugins/quick-edit-template-link/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.1 =
+* Fixed: Dropdown items missing when list too long for viewport

 = 1.0.1 =
 * Now shows a dropdown of all template includes, if you are using a parent and child theme combo it will nest them nicely by theme location